stevleibelt/General_Howtos/development.d/python.d/sqlalchemy.d/README.md

 # If you want to see the statement with the data
 print(statement.compile(compile_kwargs={"literal_binds": True}))
 ```

+### The Insert function

+By passing a Table object to the insert function, the function is able to create a SQL Insert statement out of it.

 Example how to insert pure data using sqlalchemy core functionality.